 Initially, this can seem daunting.
 But this change can also lead to new opportunities opening up – so it helps to look at the opportunity it could bring, rather than as something to be feared.

-For more tips on how to brush up on your tech skills, you might want to read our articles; How digital skills can benefit career changers and 8 very different digital skills you can learn from home.
+For tips on how to brush up on your tech skills, you might find it helpful to read our articles: How digital skills can benefit career changers and 8 very different digital skills you can learn from home.

 If you’re feeling nervous about making a return to work, try to remember that it’s normal to feel this way when you take steps outside of your comfort zone.
 It’s completely necessary for us to experience change if we want to continue to grow and develop.

-So, whether in a similar or completely different career role, by deciding to challenge yourself you could be setting yourself up to embark on a new and exciting chapter of your life…
+So, by deciding to challenge yourself and take on a new role, you could be embarking on a new and exciting chapter of your life…

 Ready to look for work?